 |Made in||South Korea!|

 Before I give you my opinion about this instrument, I would like to share a video that I have made.
 In this video, I wanted to show you the tonal possibilities that Schecter Hellraiser Hybrid PT-7 offers.

 In this video, I’m using my ENGL E570 all-tube preamp, ENGL Cabloader directly into the RME Babyface PRO audio interface.
 Also added a touch of Lexicon reverb (VST).
-For the video, I had to restring my Fender Strat with Pyramid 7 string set.
+For the video, I had to restring my Schecter Hellraiser PT-7 with a Pyramid 7 string set.